top of page

 Abusive people often are able to throw the targets of their abuse into a trance that makes it difficult for them to think clearly.
 Targets of abuse can begin to take on the opinions of the abusive person and lose themselves.

-A man or woman who is peppered with their partner’s opinion, given little or no time to recover, and kept busy responding to demands may not have much mental energy left over.
+A man or woman who is peppered with their partner’s opinion, given little or no time to recover, and kept busy responding to demands, may not have much mental energy left over.
 They may be inundated with the partner’s version of events to the point where it is difficult to hold on to their own perspective.
 The anxiety that can be produced by being the target of abuse also makes it difficult to think clearly.

 In 1956, Albert Biderman studied how prisoner of war camp personnel got U.S. prisoners of the Korean War to give them tactical information, collaborate with propaganda, and agree with false confessions.
 Biderman stated that inflicting physical pain was not necessary to “induce compliance,” but psychological manipulations were extremely effective for that purpose.
 His report included what has come to be known as “Biderman’s Chart of Coercion.”